covid-4u/Cricket-Scoring-wesite/README.md

-All the things work proplerly
+All the things work properly
 -- frontend folder having some issue so it can't upload here--